Dvpsadmin/performance-dashboard/README.md

 ## Update the data every 24 hours
 When you made sure that your page successfully builds.
 The next step is to make configurations for Travis.

+You'll need to add secure github token to `.travis.yml`.
+The way to do that is described in [detail here](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/).
+But in short you'll need to do the following.
+First delete the secure statement that isn't yours.
+Then get a [github token](https://github.com/settings/tokens) and use it below.

+    sudo gem install travis
+    travis encrypt GH_TOKEN=your_token --add

-Add the project to travis and add an environment variable `SD_AUTH_TOKEN` with a token from the app.
+Then in the settings for travis go on and add the following environment variables: `SD_AUTH_TOKEN` with a token from the app and `GH_REPO_SLUG` which is the path to your repo (ie in our case it would be `serverdensity/performance-page`)

 After that you start using the free service [Nightli.es](https://nightli.es) to continually build your performance page every 24 hours.

 ## Configuration
 Let's walk through the configuration options that you can make in `conf.yml`.
 There are two base levels for the yaml file. `general` and `infrastructure`.
 For the general settings you have the following.